RESILIENT HOMES CHALLENGE

 |PLOT||Assume a 20 m x 20 m plot size in a low-lying area which is around 500 m from the coastline.|

-Design teams are encouraged to look beyond “fully prefabricated” housing designs in order to allow incorporating local building materials into their designs; designs could be part prefabricated with a clear aim towards ease of construction
+Design teams are encouraged to look beyond “fully pre-fabricated” housing designs in order to allow incorporating local building materials and techniques into their designs; designs could be fully, partially or not prefabricated with a clear aim towards ease of construction

 - Designs incorporate climatic conditions